RosamaeBot/vehicle-management-api/Documentation/SolutionSolvingProcess.md

         /    \
  Hatchback    Sedan

-A car “is a” vehicle
+A car “is a” Fleet
-A boat “is a” vehicle
+A boat “is a” Fleet
 A hatchback “is a” car
 A sedan “is a” car